sbl-sdsc/mmtf-proteomics/README.md

 # mmtf-proteomics
-Under construction: Methods for mapping proteomics data onto 3D protein structure.
+Methods for mapping proteomics data onto 3D protein structure.

 A few example Jupyter Notebooks are available for testing and feedback.